ronaldoskibinski/ronaldoskibinski/README.md

 I am outgoing and very sociable, I make friends easily..

 As a Hobbie, I love spending time in Music, learning different instruments and singing; Read (Self-help books like Think and Grow Rich);
-Walking outdoors and spending time with the family.
+Walking outdoors and spending time with my family.

 Call me to say hello!!